Big Article on Upcoming Screening

 I took a quick trip to Mata Ortiz to see a few folks.
 I had

-he looks in this picture.
-The sign outside his house and
+happier than he looks in this picture.
+The sign outside his

-gallery was destroyed during a recent storm, but anyone in
+house and gallery was destroyed during a recent storm, but

 place.